blargoflatsome/COD/content/c/story-beats.md

 > This is an experimental leveling system and is subject to change during play.

-Story Beats are little milestones in your character's story, and advancement is simple; you choose two Personal and one Party Story Beat at the end of each session (and at character creation);  if you trigger the circumstances of each beat, you gain xp!
+Story Beats are little milestones in your character's story, and advancement is simple: you choose two personal and one party Story Beat at the end of each session (and at character creation).
+If you trigger the circumstances of each beat, you gain XP.
 Once you've hit a given beat you can't choose it again.
 Two players may not take the same Story Beat at the same time.
 A beat that hasn't been achieved can be abandoned at the end of a session and replaced or kept for the next session.

-When picking Story Beats remember your Desperation; the DM will consider how your Story Beats bring you closer to acheiving it.
+When picking Story Beats, remember your desperation; the DM will consider how your Story Beats bring you closer to achieving it.

+Story Beats are broken down by character archetype just to help with organization.
+You can pick a goal from any list.

+Take your time and look over the list, as you may find Story Beats that fit well together to accomplish at the same time or Story Beats you can do now that will open opportunities to accomplish bigger ones later.

+My goal is to keep each of you roughly the same level, so this system also allows me to see who to focus on and ensure I'm not ignoring anyone as I try to provide each of you opportunities to complete your goals.

+The party goals are another way to ensure everyone is gaining XP, but they also keep you all on the same page with what you are ultimately trying to do.
+They also give each of you clear ways to betray the party to accomplish personal goals.
+Normally you might be tempted to feel bad about that, but nobody can fault a player for going for XP.
+Just be prepared to deal with the in-character consequences.

+> Important note: you only get credit for accomplishing active Story Beats.
+So if you get cursed but don't have "get cursed" as a Story Beat, you don't get credit.

-> - 2 Basic Goals = 1xp
+> - 2 basic goals = 1 XP
-> - 1 Advanced Goal = 1xp
+> - 1 advanced goal = 1 XP
-> - 1 Party Goals = 1xp/each
+> - 1 party goal = 1 XP each
-> 4xp = 1 Level
+> 4 XP = 1 level

-> The presented Story Beats are examples, if you think of something not listed present it to the DM for approval.
+> The presented Story Beats are examples.
+If you think of something not listed, present it to the DM for approval.
+I have attempted to create a balanced list of good, indifferent, and evil Story Beats.

-## Basic
+## Basic Personal
+Basic personal goals are intended to be easier goals you can accomplish in a session or two.

 ### General

+1. Make death saves (and survive).
-1. Charm someone with tales of your exploits.
+2. Charm someone with tales of your exploits.
-2. Engage in reckless abandon with drink, drugs, or sex.
+3. Engage in reckless abandon with drink, drugs, or sex.
-3. Slay a beast of CR 1 or higher.
+4. Slay a beast of CR 1 or higher.
-4. Access a haven in tier 2 of the Heart.
+5. Access a haven in Tier 2 of the Heart.
-5. Defeat a powerful foe one-on-one.
+6. Defeat a powerful foe one-on-one.
-6. Help an important or influential figure.
+7. Help an important or influential figure.
-7. Refuse to back down when it would be beneficial to do so.
+8. Refuse to back down when it would be beneficial to do so.
-8. Establish a Bond.
+9. Establish a bond.
-9. Get in trouble with the law.
+10. Get in trouble with the law.
-10. Rescue someone from peril.
+11. Rescue someone from peril.
-11. Make a dramatic entrance that's a Risky action.
+12. Make a dramatic entrance that's a risky action.
-12. Claim a resource from a dangerous location.
+13. Claim a resource from a dangerous location.
-13. Defend a haven from attack.
+14. Defend a haven from attack.
-14. Have at least three havens know your name, for good or ill.
+15. Have at least three havens know your name, for good or ill.
+16. Help someone who later disappears.
-15. Rush into danger before anyone else.
+17. Rush into danger before anyone else.
-16. Have a cocktail, fighting move or legendary beast named after you.
+18. Have a cocktail, fighting move, or legendary beast named after you.
-17. Go somewhere where no-one else has stepped foot for at least a century.
+19. Go somewhere where no one else has stepped foot for at least a century.
-18. Win an unarmed brawl.
+20. Win an unarmed brawl.
-19. Kick someone off a tall structure.
+21. Kick someone off a tall structure.
-20. Accept Help From an Enemy
+22. Accept help from an enemy.
-21. Forgive Someone Who Expected Your Hatred
+23. Forgive someone who expected your hatred.
-22. Prove That Even here, Kindness Has Power.
-Through a small but meaningful gesture—sharing supplies, comforting the grieving, helping the injured — you remind someone that gentleness is still possible down here.
+24. Prove that even here, kindness has power.
+Through a small but meaningful gesture—sharing supplies, comforting the grieving, helping the injured—you remind someone that gentleness is still possible down here.
+25. Lose something important in a moment of panic.
+26. Realize someone or something has been watching you; it studies you—patient, silent, maybe curious.
+27. Forge a friendship or romantic relationship with an NPC.

 ### Knowledge